 No matter what container you select the most important thing to consider is drainage.
 Plants will not grow successfully in soil that is continually water logged.
-In water logged soils, the space fills with water leaving no room for air which is necessary for proper root growth.
+In water-logged soils, pore spaces in the soil fill with water depleting oxygen to the roots.
 If the container has no existing drainage holes, make multiple holes in the bottom using a drill.
 Keep in mind that containers made from porous materials (like clay and wood) lose moisture quickly, but allow air movement into the root zone.
 However, metal, plastic, and glazed containers are non-porous—they hold water longer, but restrict air movement making drainage holes especially important.
 If you plan to use an expensive decorative container that does not have drainage holes, you can either drill holes in the container or use a lightweight pot with drainage holes as an insert.
 When using an insert, such as a brick, leave a space for drainage between the two pots.
 Be mindful of the drainage holes when placing the insert on the brick, as you do not want to block drainage by covering the holes.

 Weight and Size

 It is best to consider whether your pots will be moved during the growing season, because when water is added to soil in an already heavy container, the weight may be too much to lift easily.
 Plan ahead when planting large containers and add container dollies with wheels.
-Also, keep in mind tall plants require a heavier container to avoid tipping over from imbalance or by offering too much wind resistance.
+Also, keep in mind that tall plants will require a heavier container to avoid tipping from imbalance, or wind.

 The container you select should be large enough so the plants won’t dry out between waterings.
 Many vegetables, herbs, and flowers will not be productive if they are allowed to wilt.
 Containers of minimum size hold less moisture especially when the roots are crowded.
 They will need more daily maintenance during the heat of summer.
 Consider using a slightly larger container with more soil to hold moisture and reduce maintenance.